ikizir/HohhaDynamicXOR/README.md

 Each user pair will use 4 jump level keys with 1024 byte key body for their private chats.
 I think, it is fairly enough.
 It is up to you to decide.
 Take your own risk!
 Think carefully when to use, where to use it!
 All I can do is to share my ideas transparently.

-The algorithm is not safe against side channel or any physical type of attack.
+There isn't any specific precautions against side channel or any physical type of attack.
 You must take care of your phone or computer.

 ## Usage
 ```C